Obznana: Content

-Reaction
+Reactions

 Famed jurist Slobodan Jovanović criticized Obznana because of its antidemocratic character.
 He pointed out that it was actually a quasi-decree because it was not adopted by the Parliament, was not signed by the King, and especially because it was not promulgated in the official government gazette, as was obligatory for any decree to take effect.
 Thus, in his opinion, the decree had no real power and was only intended to be used as a mean of political pressure.

 The Obznana was also criticized by many liberal-leaning politicians and public intellectuals.
-Stojan Protić called it unique.
+Stojan Protić called it "unique in political theory and practice".
 Although he did not dispute the right of the state to protect it from the violent overthrow, he criticized the way Obznana was issued.
 Protić said that Obznana is contrary to all the laws of the state and that it denies basic citizens rights.
 The Republican Party organized a protest rally against the Obznana on 2 January 1921.
 The main speaker at the rally was Jaša Prodanović.
 The police dispersed the rally.
-Ljubomir Stojanović and Mihailo Ilić, leaders of the Republican Party, called Obznana a "coup d'état that places the citizen outside of the law".
+Ljubomir Stojanović and Mihailo Ilić, leaders of the Republican Party, called Obznana a "coup d'état that puts the citizen outside of the law".

 In the Constituent Assembly (Parliament), Communist deputies argued that their party never abandoned legal forms of action and that accusations against them about anti-state activities are false.
 In January 1921, communists proposed two acts on the revocation of Obznana.
 Both were introduced only in March.
 On 8 April 1921, Parliament debated the Obznana.
 Drašković defended it as necessary to protect the state from violent communist revolution.
 He said that CPY abused trade unions and strikes as a means of fight against the state, that CPY was financed from abroad and that it was actively demoralizing the Army.
 He called communists "bloodthirsty and eager for bloody civil war".
 He agreed that the Obznana was illegal, but called it the only way to prevent the communist violence.
 Communist deputies Sima Marković and Pavle Pavlović vehemently denied those accusations.
 Only deputies from the CPY, Social-Democratic Party and one Republican Party deputy criticized the contents of the Obznana.
 Others either fully supported it (Democratic Party and Radical Party), or criticized only the way it was issued (Croatian Husbandmen's Party, Agrarian Party).
 In the end, majority supported the Government and Obznana, and communist proposals were defeated.
 Deputies of the Communist, Agrarian, Social-Democratic, Republican, and Croatian Husbandmen's Parties, and one member of the Radical Party (Momčilo Ivanić) voted against.